kevinschaich/react-full-stack-starter/README.md

 npm start
 ```

+Visit [http://localhost:3000](http://localhost:3000) in your browser to see the server running!

 # Example DB Connection with MongoDB

 Make sure you have [MongoDB installed](https://docs.mongodb.com/manual/installation/).
-Run the following in the root directory of the repository:
+Run the following in the **root directory** of the repository:

 `npm install --save mongodb`

-In the top of `server.js`, add the following lines to import Mongo and set the database URI:
+In the top of `server.js`, add the following lines to import Mongo and set the database URI.
+Be sure to replace `database-name-here` with the name of your database in Mongo.

 ```javascript
 const MongoClient = require('mongodb').MongoClient;
 const url = 'mongodb://localhost:27017/database-name-here';
 ```

-Near the bottom of `server.js`, modify the `/api` route to return data from your DB:
+Now, near the bottom of `server.js`, update the `app.get('/api'...)` route to retrieve data from your DB.
+Be sure to replace `collection-name-here` with the name of your collection in Mongo.

 ```javascript
 app.get('/api', (req, res) => {